 If you’re planning to start a blog or launch a website, you’ll need a web hosting company.
-When it comes to making a choice, I suggest you choose Bluehost.
+When it comes to making a choice from the many available options, I suggest Hostinger.

 Not only does the company provide excellent speed and uptime reliability, but it also offers a free domain name for the first year.

-So you can get your domain and hosting set up in a single step with Bluehost.
-You still have to pay for hosting, but you get the domain name free.
+Get your domain and hosting set up in one fell swoop with Hostinger.
+You still have to pay for hosting (which you can lock in for under $2 per month), but you get the domain name for free.

-If this doesn’t appeal to you, you can also consider using a free subdomain.
+If your budget is really tight at the moment, you can also consider using a free subdomain.

 This is where website builders like WordPress and Wix come into play.
-The only catch is that instead of having a .com site like mine (NeilPatel.com), you‘ll have something like yourusername.wixsite.com/yoursiteaddress or yourdomainname.wordpress.com.
+The only catch is that, instead of having a simple .com site like mine (NeilPatel.com), you‘ll have something like yourusername.wixsite.com/yoursiteaddress or yourdomainname.wordpress.com.

 This isn’t an ideal situation.
 But it can be a viable option for when you want to experiment with free features of the website builder.

-The very first thing you need to do is head over to Bluehost.
+The very first thing you need to do is head over to Hostinger by clicking here.